BLUE GOES GREEN

 Laure convinced PBS this is a national story, and PBS agrees, intrigued that Midwestern Cincinnati beat out west coast cities to build the first Net Zero Energy police station in the country.

 Our half-hour documentary premiered on Cincinnati's PBS station CET in 2017.
-NETA, National Educational Television Association selected Blue Goes Green for national distribution to PBS stations in 2019.
-Some are airing it to celebrate Earth Day in April and others will run the documentary to celebrate National Police Week in May.
+In 2018, NETA, National Educational Television Association, selected Blue Goes Green to distribute nationally to PBS stations.
+In 2019, viewers in more than a third of the United States watched the program on PBS stations, showing the documentary in celebration of Earth Day in April and National Police Week in May.